Food Allergy vs Food Intolerance: Knowing the Difference

 - Vitamin B5 is helpful for adrenal function and allergy control.

 - L-glutamine repairs leaky gut that can be caused by food allergies and intolerances.

 - Essential Oils are natural anti-inflammatory sources.

 Food allergies are on the rise in the US.
 If you believe you have a food allergy, you should consult an allergist.
 However, it is important to note that not all tests are conclusive.
 Food intolerances are very difficult to pinpoint and can only be found with a functional medicine approach.
-The best way to remedy food allergy or intolerance symptoms is to avoid the problematic foods/allergens.
+The best way to remedy food allergy or intolerance symptoms is to avoid problematic foods/allergens.

-Are you overwhelmed on where to begin?
+Are you overwhelmed with where to begin?

 Forum Health Clarkston

 7300 Dixie Hwy, Suite 500, Clarkston, MI 48346